openaps/docs/docs/Build-manual-system/Using-oref0-tools.md

 The purpose of the `get-profile` process is to consolidate information from multiple settings reports into a single JSON file.
 This makes it easier to pass the relevant settings information to oref0 tools in subsequent steps.
 Let's look at what kind of reports you may want to set up for each of the `get-profile` process arguments:

 * `settings` outputs a JSON file containing the pump settings:

   ```
   $ openaps report add settings/settings.json JSON pump read_settings
   ```

 * `bg_targets` outputs a JSON file with bg targets collected from the pump:

   ```
   $ openaps report add settings/bg_targets.json JSON pump read_bg_targets
   ```

 * `insulin_sensitivities` outputs a JSON file with insulin sensitivites obtained from the pump:

   ```
   $ openaps report add settings/insulin_sensitivities.json JSON pump read_insulin_sensitivies
   ```

 * `basal_profile` outputs a JSON file with the basal rates stored on the pump in your basal profile

   ```
   $ openaps report add settings/basal_profile.json JSON pump read_basal_profile_std
   ```

-* `max_iob`: This is an exception: in contrast to the other settings above, `max_iob` is not the result of an openaps report.
+* `max_iob` is an exception: in contrast to the other settings above, `max_iob` is not the result of an openaps report.
 It's a JSON file that should contain a single line, such as: `{"max_iob": 2}`.
-You can create this file by hand, or use the [oref0-mint-max-iob.sh](https://github.com/openaps/oref0/blob/master/bin/basal_profile.json.sh) tool to generate the file.
-The max_iob variable represents an upper limit to how much insulin on board (iob) oref0 will be allowed to add by enacting increases in temporary basal rates over a period of time.
+You can create this file by hand, or use the [oref0-mint-max-iob](https://github.com/openaps/oref0/blob/master/bin/basal_profile.json.sh) tool to generate the file.
+The max_iob variable represents an upper limit to how much insulin on board oref0 is allowed to contribute by enacting temp basals over a period of time.
 In the example above, `max_iob` equals 2 units of insulin.

 Make sure you test invoking each of these reports as you set them up, and review the corresponding JSON files using `cat`.
-Once you have a report for every argument required by `get-profile`, you can add a `profile` report:
+Once you have a report for each argument required by `get-profile`, you can add a `profile` report:

 ```
 $ openaps report add settings/profile.json text get-profile shell settings/settings.json settings/bg_targets.json settings/insulin_sensitivities.json settings/basal_profile.json max_iob.json